Global H2O: Board Members and Executive Committee

 During this time, Chris Wooten joined the board as Chief Marketing Officer and Davis Simons became Administrative Officer.
 Later, the board grew to include Michael Sosnowy as Chief Financial Officer and Stefanus van der Merwe as Chief Operating Officer and David Humphrey as non-executive voting member.

 Later, Executive Committee Members joined as the international affiliates grew within the organisation.
-David Humphrey (Head of Germany & now permanent Board Member), Virginia Anne Newton (Head of Fundraising) and Rob Shaw (Head of the United Kingdom) are all part of the decision team.
+David Humphrey (Head of Germany and now permanent Board Member), Virginia Anne Newton (Head of Fundraising) and Rob Shaw (Head of the United Kingdom) are all part of the decision team.

 The South Sudanese Refugee Crisis in Uganda

 In 2014, Global H2O undertook an initiative together with its supplier Sub Saharan Drilling U LTD to install 20 wells in three different refugee camps in Uganda.
 Phase one consisted of eight wells which were installed in the Kiryandongo and Rwamwanja Camps, four in each.
-These were funded thanks to donations from Stop Hunger Now (a Raleigh, North Carolina-based charity focused on hunger relief via donated meals), Christ Church and the Episcopal Diocese of North Carolina.
+These were funded thanks to donations from Stop Hunger Now (a Raleigh, North Carolina–ased charity focused on hunger relief via donated meals), Christ Church and the Episcopal Diocese of North Carolina.

 Phase two consists of 12 wells and 10 latrines which will be built in the Lamwo installations near the South Sudanese border.
 These were funded by donations from Knorr Bremse Global Care, Tantris Restaurant (Thanksgiving 2014), STI Consulting and B.telligent.
 These wells and latrines will be completed by May 2015.

 Phase three which is currently in the funding stage, involves a much larger investment of over $1 million.